 We sponsor events designed to educate the public on how to lower the risk of wildfires.

 We run community chipping days where residents can bring their cut branches and bushes to a central site for chipping and recycling.
-The chips are available to take back for spreading out on your property to act as a mulch and down weed growth.
+The chips are available to take back for spreading out on your property to act as a mulch and slow down weed growth.
 See " Events " on this site for a current schedule and a few simple rules.

 Over the last 18 years we have reduced the fuel load and wildfire risks along major roads that are potential evacuation routes in Valley Center: Lilac Road, West Lilac Road, Couser Canyon Road, Old Castle Road, Woods Valley Road and Paradise Mountain Road.
 More such projects are in the planning stages.